 The following is a short tutorial video using the main menu tool.

 Pixlr Tool Boxes

 To the left of the interface, there is the tools box.
 It has 28 different editing tools that can be used to edit and adjust a certain selected area of your photo.
 The toolbar names are shown in the following photos with their shortcut keys (Alt key + letter).

 To the right, there is a navigator box that allows you to zoom in and out to make the editing job more easily done.
 A Layer box is available to let you add a new layer, or a mask layer, and many other things.
-Also, a history box is there to let you go specific editing stage, all your editing action are recorded.
+Also, a history box is there to let you go specific editing stage, all your editing actions are recorded.

 The following are short tutorial videos using the tools box of PIXLR

 Thanks for reading, I hope you enjoyed the article if you have any questions just post them below & I will be happy to answer you.